egor1794/ft_printf/README.md

 # ft_printf

-UNIT factory project (recode printf acoeding to the task)
+UNIT factory project (recode printf according to the task)

 For more details see ft_printf.en.pdf in my repo.